-Most SEO companies would tell you that you need least three new articles a week to make a dent in the universe.
-This being the minimum to gain the notice of a loyal cadre of readers.
+Most SEO companies would tell you that you need at least three new articles a week to make a dent in the universe.
+This is the minimum to gain the notice of a loyal cadre of readers.
 This is a lie.

 Yes, frequency does play a huge part in the weight search engines assign to content from your website’s blog.
 But it’s just one measure.
 Given the choice between quality and quantity — shoot for quality.

 That may mean you can only do one article a week.
 Maybe even only one article every two weeks.
 But, if it’s an excellent article that readers link to, reference and share with their universe of contacts that one article can pay dividends for years (and years).

 One is better than none.
 And if you overcommit, you’ll burn out and stop producing altogether.

 The key is to set a pace and frequency which is right for you and to which you can COMMIT to executing.